The Sonn Law Group is currently investigating VSR Financial. Detailed information about the brokerage firm can be found by referencing CRD#: 14503.

 The five firms (Cetera Advisor Networks LLC, Cetera Financial Specialists LLC, First Allied Securities, Inc, Summit Brokerage Services, Inc and VSR Financial Services, lnc) all operated under the Cetera Financial Group umbrella.
 Without admitting or denying any wrongdoing in the case, the firms consented to the sanctions, which included collective fines totalling more than $2.2 million and financial restitution to customers totaling at least $4.5 million.

 During the relevant period listed in the complaint, VSR Financial took in $42 million from the sale of variable annuities.
-Variable annuities were a big part of brokerage firm’s overall business, as the product accounted for approximately 20 percent of the company’s total revenue.
-Around one third of the revenue that was related to the sale of variable annuities was earned through ‘L-share products’.
+Variable annuities were a big part of the brokerage firm’s overall business, as the product accounted for approximately 20 percent of the company’s total revenue.
+Around one-third of the revenue that was related to the sale of variable annuities was earned through ‘L-share products’.

 L-share annuities are notable as they carry significantly higher fees for customers.
 These products have relatively short surrender periods, and thus they are only suitable for a narrow subset of investors who have unusually short investment timeframes.
 FINRA authorities determined that VSR Financial lacked an adequate supervisory system to oversee the sale of complex L-share variable annuity products.
 Specifically, the brokerage firm did not have an adequate system to assess investors’ suitability for these products.